Rina Aiuchi: 2009: Thanx and All Singles Best: Thanx 10th Anniversary

 In March 2009, Aiuchi's seventh studio album Thanx was released.
 The album failed to enter top-ten in Japan and managed to sell around 22,000 copies nationwide.
 The album has yielded one top-ten single: "Friend"/"Sugao no mama".

 In July 2009, Aiuchi released the double-A side single "Story"/"Summer Light".
 The single peaked at number nine on the Oricon chart and sold approximately 6,700 copies in Japan.
 The follow-up single, "Magic" was released in October 2009.
-Although the song failed to enter the top-ten in Japan, the sales surpassed last single, with the total sales of 8,600 copies.
+Although the song failed to enter the top-ten in Japan, the sales surpassed her last single, with total sales of 8,600 copies.
 Aiuchi's second compilation album All Singles Best: Thanx 10th Anniversary was released in December 2009.
 The album succeeded commercially, reaching number seven on the Oricon chart and selling over 38,000 copies in Japan.